This article has been updated to include comments from Sterigenics.

 Male workers at ethylene oxide plants have had more cases of non-Hodgkin’s lymphoma and other “lymphoid” cancers than female workers, according to a U.S. Environmental Protection Agency risk review.

-Sterigenics is installing new pollution control equipment in its Smyrna plant, the Georgia Health News and Web MD report said.
-The company did not immediately respond to a request for comment.
+Sterigenics is installing new pollution control equipment in its Atlanta plant, the Georgia Health News and Web MD report said.

 The report said that state data showed “ethylene oxide emissions exceed the state’s annual safe level by an average of 23 to 34 times,” with an average concentration of ethylene oxide in one neighborhood near the Bard plant “97 times higher than the state’s safe level” in 2015.
 In an email to MassDevice, a BD spokesman called the Georgia Health News/WebMD report “misleading because it states that our emissions are in excess of state standards/regulations and that is simply not true.”